 by Texas Homesteader ~

-This year I’ve had so much fun dehydrating fruits and veggies.
 I dehydrated several pounds of potatoes and found that when they were fully dehydrated they take up very little space.
-They were able to be stored in very small containers.
+They were able to be stored in small repurposed jars.

 And of course since they’re dehydrated they’re going to last much longer than a bag of potatoes would.
 I keep them all in a small labeled jar in my pantry.

 But today I decided to enjoy some of those dehydrated shredded potatoes with breakfast.
-I want to make hash browns for RancherMan & me!
+I want to make hash browns to go with breakfast for RancherMan & me!

 We have plenty of eggs since our pastured flock is still laying great right now, lots of fresh homemade bread for toast, and even some delicious pear preserves I canned recently.
-Sounds like a great breakfast to me!
+Adding homemade hash browns sure sounds like a great breakfast to me!

-First I poured some of the dehydrated potatoes into a bowl and covered them (just barely) with boiling water.
-Then I gave them a quick stir & allowed them to rehydrate for about 15 minutes while I cooked the eggs & toasted the bread.
+First I poured some of the dehydrated shredded potatoes into a bowl and covered them (just barely) with boiling water.
+Then I gave them a quick stir & put a cover on the bowl.
+I allowed the dehydrated shredded potatoes to rehydrate for about 15 minutes.

 After that 15 minutes of rehydrating time they looked exactly the same as before I dehydrated them – just cooked shredded potatoes…